 The Most Road Tripped Man in the World

-Mike’s longest continuous road trip to date was back in the spring of 2013 when he went on a seven-month road trip beginning in his home town of Phoenix, Arizona.
-Mike followed the weather and stayed south working his way east until the weather began to warm up.
-He then headed north all the way to Quebec, eventually making his way to San Diego, and finally back home to Phoenix for the holidays.
+Mike’s longest continuous road trip to date was a seven-month journey back in the spring of 2013, starting from his hometown of Phoenix, Arizona.
+He chased the sun, heading south and east until the weather began to warm up.
+Then, he ventured north all the way to Quebec before finally making his way to San Diego and back home to Phoenix for the holidays.

-Over the years Mike has been told by those he meets that he must be the “most road tripped man in the world!”
-Inspired by the “Most Interesting Man in the World” commercials by Dos Equis, Mike took creative cues from the famous series of beer commercials by putting on his own spin, he hopes to produce a series of these videos for a leading auto manufacturer.
+It’s no surprise that people he meets on the road often comment that he must be the “most road tripped man in the world.”
+Inspired by the iconic “Most Interesting Man in the World” commercials by Dos Equis, Mike took creative cues and put his spin on it as illustrated in the video below.

 Mike Shubic